haerski/mortality/report.md

 all_persons <- (1:10) %>% map_dfr(read_data)
 ```

 We noticed that some individuals die more than once.
-This removes multiple deaths
+The following removes the multiple deaths.

 ```r
 all_persons <-